ncita-repository/WP1.3_multiple_modalities/README.md

 ## Fiducials

-For historical reasons, the TXT file must have the format expected of *Elastix* or [*SimpleElastix*] (https://simpleelastix.readthedocs.io/PointBasedRegistration.html), i.e.:
+For historical reasons, the TXT file must have the format expected of *Elastix* or [*SimpleElastix*](https://simpleelastix.readthedocs.io/PointBasedRegistration.html), i.e.:

     <index or point>
     <number of indices/points>